Dynamic duos: the building blocks of dimensional mechanics: The mechanics of space or time

 \subsubsection{Stiffness and stress: the elasto-capillary and elasto-adhesive lengths}

 This length provides a balance between stiffness (i.e. surface energy) and stress (i.e. volume energy).
-The surface energy can be dominated by the contact with a solid substrate, or with a fluid medium.
+The \Maf{relevant surface energy can be dominated by the contact with a solid substrate (in which case it is sometimes called `adhesion energy'), or with a fluid medium (in which case it is usually referred to as `surface-tension')}.
 Since $\Gamma$ is in the numerator, it is the ``driving'' term.
 Larger values of $\Gamma$ lead to larger lengths.
 One particular instance of this kind of length scale is when the stiffness is understood as an adhesion energy, and when the stress is elastic.
 The elasticity generates a recoil that is balanced by adhesion.
 In this context, $\ell_{\scaleto{\Gamma\Sigma}{4pt}}$ may be called the `elasto-adhesive' length~\cite{Creton2016}.

 When $\Gamma$ comes from surface-tension, the length $\ell_{\scaleto{\Gamma\Sigma}{4pt}}$ is often called the `elasto-capillary length'~\cite{Bico2018}.
 This length is relevant for the spreading of drops on soft substrates, associating surface energy and elasticity~\cite{Andreotti2020}.
 The elasticity can be that of the spreading object or of its environment.
 For instance, as illustrated in Fig.~\ref{fig5}e, $\ell_{\scaleto{\Gamma\Sigma}{4pt}}$ applies to the height of the wetting ridge near the solid-liquid-air triple line~\cite{Jerison2011}, where the surface-tension $\Gamma$ acts perpendicularly to a substrate of elastic modulus $\Sigma$.
-Experimentally, a drop of glycerol ($\Gamma\simeq 63$~mN.m) on a soft silicone gel ($\Sigma\simeq 2.4$~kPa) produces a ridge of about 12~$\mu$m~\cite{Coux2020}.
-Other orders of magnitude can be obtained, for instance a length of 30~nm was found for tricresyl phosphate ($\Gamma\simeq 28.5$~mN.m) on a silicone elastomer ($\Sigma\simeq 0.6$~MPa)~\cite{Carre1996}.
+Experimentally, a drop of glycerol ($\Gamma\simeq 63$~\Maf{mN/m}) on a soft silicone gel ($\Sigma\simeq 2.4$~kPa) produces a ridge of about 12~$\mu$m~\cite{Coux2020}.
+Other orders of magnitude can be obtained, for instance a length of 30~nm was found for tricresyl phosphate ($\Gamma\simeq 28.5$~\Maf{mN/m}) on a silicone elastomer ($\Sigma\simeq 0.6$~MPa)~\cite{Carre1996}.